Robust interpolation for dispersed gas-droplet flows using statistical learning with the Fully Lagrangian Approach: Numerical simulations

 \subsubsection{Flow around a cylinder: transient case (Re = 100)}

-For the transient regime of polydisperse droplet flow around a cylinder, $Re = 100$ is used as before in section \ref{sec:fpc-mono-transient}, and otherwise the configuration is identical to that in section \ref{sec:fpc-poly-steady}.
-In terms of the kernel regression procedure, the probability density field is accumulated onto a uniform Cartesian grid with a spatial spacing of $\Delta {x} / R = \Delta {y} / R = 0.04$ as before, and radial spacing $\Delta {r} / R = 0.00025$, with the initial smoothing lengths again specified as $h_{\bm{x}0} = 2 \Delta {x}$ and $h_{{r}0} = 0.5 \Delta {r}$.
+For the transient regime of polydisperse droplet flow around a cylinder, $Re = 100$ is used as before in Section \ref{sec:fpc-mono-transient}, and otherwise the configuration is identical to that in Section \ref{sec:fpc-poly-steady}.
+In terms of the kernel regression procedure, the probability density field is accumulated onto a uniform Cartesian grid with a spatial spacing of $\Delta {x} / R = \Delta {y} / R = 0.04$ and radial spacing $\Delta {r} / r_{d0}^* = 0.133$ as before, with the initial smoothing lengths again specified as $h_{\bm{x}0} = \Delta x_{d0}$ and $h_{r0} = 0.667 \, \Delta r_{d0}$.

 Again it is primarily the droplet spatial distribution which is of interest, and following the previous section the variation in droplet size distribution in the ${y}$ direction is shown in Figure \ref{fig:11} as slices in the ${y}$ direction at $t = 30$.
 Whilst the probability density distribution in Figure \eqref{fig:11a} displays only minor deviations from being symmetrical at a distance of ${x} / R = 3$ behind the cylinder, at increasing distances this symmetry breaks down as the vortex street becomes established.
 At a sufficient distance, the probability density distribution at a given slice then exhibits regions with either no droplets or a high probability density depending where in the periodic cycle of the flow the slice is located, for example at ${x} / R = 15$ as displayed in Figure \eqref{fig:11e}.
 Due to the transient nature of the flow, the effect of specifying the initial probability density using Eq.~\eqref{eq:init-size-distribution} is less apparent than in the previous steady-state example, however the highest probability density values are still found among the smaller droplet sizes, with fewer larger droplets occurring.
 A wake is seen to persist for some distance behind the cylinder for only the largest droplets, but eventually ceases to exist once the periodic flow has become fully established.
-As with the steady-state case, the spatial number density field at a given droplet radius can be extracted from the reconstructed field ${{p}} ({x},{y},{r})$, whereby selecting the values of ${r}$ corresponding to $St = 0.1$, $1$, and $10$ retrieves the distributions in Figures \eqref{fig:7a}, \eqref{fig:7c}, and \eqref{fig:7e} respectively.
+As with the steady-state case, the spatial number density field at a given droplet radius can be extracted from the reconstructed field ${{p}}$, whereby selecting the values of ${r}$ corresponding to $St = 0.1$, $1$, and $10$ retrieves the distributions in Figures \eqref{fig:7a}, \eqref{fig:7c}, and \eqref{fig:7e} respectively.